For a student to be eligible for TGTF Funds, all the following conditions must be met.

 - had been enrolled during the term of the institution’s closure; and

-- For all claims for unearned tuition, an application for loan discharge must be made to the appropriate federal authority for any monies paid with Federal Financial Aid.
+- For all claims, an application for loan discharge must be made to the appropriate federal authority for any monies paid with Federal Financial Aid.
 Applications for discharge/reimbursement of Federal Financial Aid which have been denied may be submitted to GNPEC to request TGTF funds to cover those non-discharged amounts.
 Any TGTF reimbursement of funds shall be returned to the original source of the funds to assist in satisfying the student’s outstanding loan balance rather than the TGTF funds being remitted to the student who incurred the loan obligation.

 Procedure for Filing a TGTF Claim